Ganesh Chaturthi is on Saturday, 22 August 2020

 Lord Vinayaka, Ganeshji, Ganapathi, Vinayakar is the darling of the masses.
 Lord Shiva is the feared one, Lord Vishnu is the Revered one, but Lord Ganesha is the Loved one.
-It is popularly known brings people of all religion, caste and creed together.
+It is popularly known to bring people of all religions, caste, and creed together.

-Ganesh Chaturthi is marked by various cultural events, brotherhood, getting together for artis, pooja, numerous religious functions and the general atmosphere is marked by grand festivities.
+Ganesh Chaturthi is marked by various cultural events, brotherhood, getting together for artis, pooja, numerous religious functions, and the general atmosphere is marked by grand festivities.
 Sweets, sweetmeat, delicious preparations, hurried and hectic kitchen activity is the hallmark of the 10 days.
-In various parts of he country, it is referred as – “Ganpati Basla” (in Marathi it means- One has seated the Lord at home).
+In various parts of the country, it is referred to as – “Ganpati Basla” (in Marathi it means- One has seated the Lord at home).

-The Ganesh Chaturthi 2019 Puja Muhurut to bring the Vigraha / Idol home is during the Shubh, Labh or Amrit Choghadiya.
-If you intend to bring Ganpati ji one day before, i.e. on the 01st September 2019, the Labh time is between 09:33 to 11:05 and the Amrit time is 11:05 to 12:37.
+The Ganesh Chaturthi 2020 Puja Muhurut to bring the Vigraha / Idol home is during the Shubh, Labh or Amrit Choghadiya.
+If you intend to bring Ganpati Ji one day before, i.e. on the 21st August 2020, the Shubh time is between 03:32 PM to 05:07 PM and the Labh time is 09:10 AM to 01:56 PM.
+Ganpati Ji can also be brought home during the Amrit time which is between 10:56 PM to 03:10 AM.

 Basic rituals of Ganesh Chaturthi

-All the favorites of Ganesha- Hibiscus, modak, laddoo, dhurva, mooshak
+All the favorites of Ganesha- Hibiscus, modak, laddoo, Dhruva, mooshak

 How to do Pooja of Lord Ganesha on Vinayaka Chaturthi.
 Hindu Rituals involve the Pancha/Five Upacharas/offerings.
 They are namely;